What Foods Help You Sleep Better?

 Tryptophan supplementation at doses exceeding one gram per day can help improve sleep quality [2].
 That said, food sources provide more modest amounts, but regular consumption of tryptophan-rich foods can still offer benefits.

-A specific dairy protein called alpha-lactalbumin, found in dairy, has been shown to increase tryptophan when consumed in the evening and improve alertness and attention when you wake up.
+A specific dairy protein called 'alpha-lactalbumin' (found in dairy products) has been shown to increase tryptophan when consumed in the evening, and it goes on to improve alertness and attention when you wake up.

 Tip #1: Combine tryptophan-rich protein with complex carbohydrates in your evening meal, as carbohydrates facilitate tryptophan's transport to the brain, where it helps you sleep.